ChainSafe/gossamer/pkg/scale/README.md

 ### Structs

-When decoding SCALE data knowledge of the structure of the destination data type is required to decode.
+When decoding SCALE data, knowledge of the structure of the destination data type is required to decode.
 Structs are encoded as a SCALE Tuple, where each struct field is encoded in the sequence of the fields.

 #### Struct Tags

-go-scale uses `scale` struct tag do modify the order of the field values during encoding.
+go-scale uses a `scale` struct tag to modify the order of the field values during encoding.
 This is also used when decoding attributes back to the original type.
-This essentially allows you to modify struct field ordering but preserve the encoding/decoding functionality.
+This essentially allows you to modify struct field ordering but preserve the encoding/decoding ordering.

 See the [usage example](#Struct-Tag-Example).